-Members of the Mississippi Legislature once again failed to consider legislation that would prohibit smoking in all public places, workplaces and casinos during the 2016 legislative session.
+Members of the Mississippi Legislature once again failed to consider legislation that would prohibit smoking in all public places, workplaces and casinos during the 2017 legislative session.
 Tobacco control partners continued to educate lawmakers on the harmful effects of secondhand smoke and the impact on health in Mississippi.
-A comprehensive bill, House Bill 151 - The Mississippi Smoke-free Air Act of 2016, was introduced in the House Public Health and Human Services Committee by Rep. Bryant Clarke.
-The Chairman and Members of this committees decided this issue was not a priority issue for lawmakers to address, which resulted in the bill dying in committee.
-Unfortunately, there was not a companion bill in the Senate.
-The House of Representatives and the Senate did pass legislation to sustain the amount of funding to the Mississippi State Department of Health's Office of Tobacco Control for youth prevention, Tobacco Free Community Coalitions, and adult cessation programs statewide.
+A comprehensive statewide bill, House Bill 1204, the Mississippi Smoke-free Air Act of 2017, was introduced, but did not garner the support needed for momentum through the policy process.
+House Bill 1721 and House Bill 81 were also introduced to increase the price of cigarettes by $1.00 and to increase the minimum sales age of tobacco products to 21, respectively.
+Unfortunately, these bills were not identified as priority legislation by the Mississippi Legislature.
+The House of Representatives and the Senate did pass legislation to sustain the amount of funding to the Mississippi State Department of Health's Office of Tobacco Control for youth prevention, tobacco free community coalitions, and adult cessation programs statewide.

-In 2017, the American Lung Association in Mississippi will continue to educate and advocate to state legislators about the benefits of tobacco control policies, including a statewide smokefree law.
+In 2018, the American Lung Association in Mississippi will continue to educate and advocate to state legislators about the benefits of tobacco control policies, including increasing the state's cigarette tax by $1.50 per pack.
 In order to meet the bold goals in Mississippi, state legislators will need to recognize the health and economic burden of tobacco use and exposure to secondhand smoke.
 The Lung Association in Mississippi will continue to work with partners in the Smokefree Mississippi coalition to ensure successful passage and preservation of comprehensive local smokefree ordinances.